Impossibility of spontaneous vector flavor symmetry breaking on the lattice: Conclusions

 My result is clearly not as powerful as that obtained by Vafa and Witten working with the continuum functional integral in Ref.~\cite{Vafa:1983tf}, and by Aloisio \textit{et al.}\ in Ref.~\cite{Aloisio:2000rb} working with staggered fermions on the lattice.
 In particular, although it excludes the possibility of Goldstone bosons appearing in the spectrum due to spontaneous flavor symmetry breaking, it cannot exclude completely the presence of massless bosons, as Refs.~\cite{Vafa:1983tf,Aloisio:2000rb} do.
 On the other hand, the use of a properly regularized functional integral rather than the continuum one used in Ref.~\cite{Vafa:1983tf} makes the present argument mathematically fully rigorous.
-Since the ultralocality and anti-Hermiticity of the staggered operator are not used, as they are in Ref.~\cite{Aloisio:2000rb}, my argument works also for more general discretizations, in particular allowing one to treat the case of an arbitrary number of physical fermion flavors in the continuum limit without resorting to the ``rooting trick''.
+Since the ultralocality and anti-Hermiticity of the staggered operator are not used, as they are in Ref.~\cite{Aloisio:2000rb}, my argument works also for more general discretizations, in particular allowing one to treat the case of an arbitrary number of physical fermion flavors in the continuum limit without resorting to the ``rooting trick.''

 The bound on the variation of expectation values under a vector flavor transformation [see Eq.~\eqref{eq:bound_summary2}] proved here to derive the main result is probably far less than optimal, as it does not take into account the cancellations present in fermionic observables due to the oscillating sign of the contributions of the various field contractions.
 The bound on the propagator [see Eq.~\eqref{eq:bound_prop_good3}] is also likely to be suboptimal, and one suspects that a lattice analogue of the Vafa-Witten bound could be obtained also for more general discretizations than staggered fermions, for which it was proved in Ref.~\cite{Aloisio:2000rb}.
 A direct extension of the proof of Ref.~\cite{Aloisio:2000rb} to minimally doubled fermions seems feasible, while a different approach is probably needed for Ginsparg-Wilson fermions.
-It is worth noting that a global bound on the propagator, instead of the local one of Refs.~\cite{Vafa:1983tf,Aloisio:2000rb}, suffices to prove the impossibility of vector flavor symmetry breaking.
+It is worth noting, however, that a global, coordinate-independent bound like Eq.~\eqref{eq:bound_prop_good3} suffices to prove the impossibility of vector flavor symmetry breaking, without the need to bound the long-distance behavior of the propagator as in Refs.~\cite{Vafa:1983tf,Aloisio:2000rb}.

 The present argument does not rule out the appearance of phases with spontaneously broken vector flavor symmetry on the lattice if terms of order higher than quadratic are included in the fermionic action, even if the quadratic terms satisfy assumptions (0.)--(2.).
 Non-symmetric vacua may in fact exist, degenerate with the symmetric one in the symmetric limit, but with ground state energy increased by the standard symmetry-breaking term used here.
 These vacua could not be reached with the procedure used here, and would require the addition of different symmetry-breaking terms to the symmetric action in order to select them.
 This possibility is of limited interest in the physical case of QCD, since in this theory vector flavor symmetry is broken explicitly precisely by the differences in the quark masses, and the symmetric limit of interest where one should investigate the possibility of its spontaneous breaking is the one considered in this paper.
 More generally, while such spontaneously broken phases on the lattice could be problematic for numerical simulations, they should be unphysical and not survive the continuum limit.